HILL PATTERN ON A HAIR MINERAL ANALYSIS

 WHEN THE PATTERN APPEARS

 A hill pattern can appear on an initial hair mineral test, or on a retest mineral analysis.
-It is fairly uncommon in adults and rarely seen in children.
+It appears fairly often among those who follow a development program.
 It is found at about the same rate in men and in women.
+It is more common in adults than in children.

 MEANING OF THE HILL PATTERN